nicolasbarrows/node_fs/README.md

 #### Part 1:

+- Create a server that...
-- Using both the http and fs module, create a server that sends an html page back to the client upon request.
-You must have at minimum two html pages with corresponding routes, and a 404 not found page.
+  - uses the http and fs modules
+  - sends an html page back to the client upon request.
+- You must have at minimum two html pages with corresponding routes, and a 404 not found page.

 #### Part 2: